telerik/maui-docs/get-started/mac/first-steps-nuget.md

 Now, let's add the Telerik UI for .NET MAUI package through the Telerik NuGet feed.
 To use the available packages, you need to have an active Telerik account and to authenticate.

-1. Click on the solution folder in Visual Studio for Mac to display the context menu and choose `Manage NuGet Packages`.
+1. Click on the solution folder in Visual Studio for Mac to display the context menu and choose **Manage NuGet Packages**.

   ![Telerik NuGet Package Manager context menu with the Package Manager Settings option](../../installation/images/open-manage-nuget-packages-mac.png)

-1. Choose `Configure Source` option from the dropdown in the lower left corner.
+1. Choose the **Configure Source** option from the drop-down in the lower left corner.

   ![Package Sources dialog with the Available package sources field](../../installation/images/getting-started-configure-sources.png)

 1. On the next dialog you can see all the available sources.
-Choose `Add` to add the new server.
+Choose **Add** to add the new server.

   ![Package Sources dialog with the Available package sources field](../../installation/images/getting-started-add-package-source.png)

-1. In the **Source** field, add the Telerik server by filling in its [`https://nuget.telerik.com/v3/index.json`](https://nuget.telerik.com/v3/index.json) URL.
-Click **Update**.
+1. In the **Location** field, add the Telerik server by filling in its [`https://nuget.telerik.com/v3/index.json`](https://nuget.telerik.com/v3/index.json) URL.
+Click **Add Source**.

   Note that the [`https://nuget.telerik.com/v3/index.json`](https://nuget.telerik.com/v3/index.json) server will be deprecated and you are recommended to switch to the v3 API, which is faster, more lightweight, and also reduces the number of requests from NuGet clients.